SonyaMoisset/MOOC-AGILE-Software-Product-Management-Specialization/README.md

 - Finished Week 1 | Introduction to Planning in Course 4 | Agile Planning for Software Products

 ### 31/01/2016
-- Finished Week 2 | Introduction to Planning in Course 4 | Agile Planning for Software Products
+- Finished Week 2 | Project Planning in Course 4 | Agile Planning for Software Products